kocotom/RAM/README.md

 - (X) : indirect memory access
 - =X : constant or a line number

 Some of the single argument instructions allow us to use all three types of arguments, while the others do not.
-Here is the list of all possible arguments which could be used in this RAM implementation.
+Here is the list of all possible instructions which could be used in this RAM implementation.

 - HALT : stops execution of the code and sets the program counter κ to 0
 - HALF : divides a value in r_0 by 2 and floors the value
-- PASS : does nothing (this instruction is also a internal representation of an empty line)
+- PASS : does nothing (this instruction is also an internal representation of an empty line)

 - READ X : puts a value which is stored in the input register X to r0
 - READ (X) : gets a value Y which is stored in r_X and puts a value which is stored in the input register Y to r_0